Step 1 – Steering issues a charge

 - A list of individuals or groups with which the committee should consult in the development of a preliminary recommendation;

-- The testimony tier (see page 26 of the Governance document) that the committee or council should use in presenting the preliminary recommendation to the campus community;
+- The testimony tier (see pages 28-29 of the Governance document) that the committee or council should use in presenting the preliminary recommendation to the campus community;

 - A suggested timeline for completing the charge.